COBREXA/JSONFBCModels.jl/README.md

 [FBCModelTests.jl](https://github.com/LCSB-BioCore/FBCModelTests.jl), but is
 otherwise completely generic and can be used independently of these packages.

-You should be able to load JSON models via the AbstractFBCModels interface:
+You should be able to load JSON models (called `JSONFBCModel`) via the AbstractFBCModels interface:

 ```julia
 import AbstractFBCModels as A